 No internal CRM lead

-Without a designated point person on your end to champion the system, coordinate staff, document changes, and sustain momentum, the system will tend to lose clarity and focus.
+Without a designated point person on your end to champion the system, coordinate staff, document changes, the system will tend to lose clarity and focus.
 I need someone on your end to collaborate with on problem identification and priorities.

 Expecting an agency experience